(only for those who have received a user-ID and a password)

 Frequently Asked Questions about the Swiss Labour Force Survey (SLFS)

 The Swiss Labour Force Survey (SLFS) is a cornerstone of the Swiss statistical system.
 It provides indispensable indicators published on a quarterly basis on the evolution of employment and unemployment.
 The SLFS makes it possible to collect data on working conditions (working times, night work, on-call work), the consequences of the free movement of persons (cf. report of the Observatory on the Free Movement of Persons).
 A large proportion of these indicators is internationally comparable and therefore enables Switzerland to position itself in the European context.

 The protection of data is guaranteed.
 Once the survey is concluded, the survey institute supplies the data to the FSO and is then contractually required to destroy them.
 The data are published by the FSO after having been anonymised (the identifiers do not contain any data).

 Data protection is guaranteed by the Federal Statistics Act (RS 431.01), the Ordinance on the Conduct of -Statistical Surveys (RS 431.012.1) and the Data Protection Act (RS 235.1).

 Prior to being interviewed, each household selected to participate in the SLFS receives a letter from the FSO.
 This letter explains the contents of the survey and how it will be conducted.
-Persons who doubt that they are actually part of the sample can phone the SLFS hotline (the number is included in the letter).
-The FSO includes a code for each household in the letter; if respondents have doubts about the identity of the person calling them (is it really a LINK employee working for the SLFS?), they can verify the identity by asking the interviewer to say the code.
+Persons who doubt that they are actually part of the sample can phone the SLFS hotline (0800 00 25 26 from 10 - 11.30 a.m. and from 2 - 4 p.m.).